alicht/buddybuddy/README.md

 # BUDDYBUDDY README

+## App Layout

+- Rails Api

 ## MAC INSTALL

 * Install and run Postgres.
 We use brew, but use whatever suits your fancy.

 `brew install postgresql`

 * Clone the repo, cd into it, run bundler, and initialize the database.

 ```
 git clone https://github.com/simplereach/buddybuddy.git